JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 [//]: # (auxiliary-id: Configuring Build Parameters)
 [//]: # (Internal note.
 Do not delete.
 "Configuring Build Parametersd72e3.txt")

-In TeamCity, you can utilize predefined and custom build parameters.
-Parameters are `name=value` pairs that can be used instead of plain values.
+Parameters are `name=value` pairs that can be referenced throughout TeamCity.
 There are three major parameter types in TeamCity:

 <anchor name="Configuration+Parameters"/>